zammad/zammad-admin-documentation/manage/organizations/via-csv-import.rst

    Several organization members can be added: Ensure to provide the users email address as shown above with empty values.

-Step 3: Import Your .csv to Zammad
+Step 3: Import your .csv to Zammad
 ----------------------------------

 Once your raw organization data has been submitted,